Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Orlistat takes a completely different approach by blocking fat absorption in your digestive system.
 The medication inhibits pancreatic and gastric lipases, enzymes responsible for breaking down dietary fats into smaller molecules your body can absorb.
 When these enzymes are blocked, approximately 30% of the fat you consume passes through your system undigested (Xenical prescribing information, Roche, 2024).

 Orlistat works locally in your digestive tract and has minimal systemic absorption.
 The medication must be taken with each fat-containing meal to be effective.
-Unlike semaglutide, orlistat does not affect appetite hormones or brain signaling pathways.
+Unlike semaglutide, orlistat doesn't affect appetite hormones or brain signaling pathways.
 Its weight loss effect comes purely from reducing caloric absorption rather than changing eating behavior.

 The bioavailability difference between these medications is striking.
 Semaglutide achieves 89% bioavailability when injected subcutaneously, while orlistat's systemic absorption is less than 1% by design (Knudsen & Lau, New England Journal of Medicine, 2019).
 This fundamental difference explains why their side effect profiles and mechanisms of action vary so dramatically.